SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Elemental Bombs

-You've learned how to change damage type of a bomb into Cold, Lightning, Acid or Poison.
+You've learned how to change damage type of bomb into Cold, Lightning, Acid or Poison.
 Those bombs deal slightly less damage than Fire ones, but include additional effects.

 * Refund Alchemy Charge